Detecting and understanding oak shake

 Oak shake

 A condition affecting oak trees that causes stem cracking, which significantly reduces the value and long-term usability of harvested timber.
 Whilst several biological factors and environmental triggers are known to contribute to shake, the exact causes remain unclear.
+For more information, see Report instances of oak shake - Forest Research.

 Resistance microdrilling